List of Public Image Ltd members: 1981–1986

 After no activity for the rest of 1981, PiL resurfaced in early 1982 to announce the addition of keyboardist Ken Lockie.
 By May, the band had been rejoined by former drummer Martin Atkins.
 In August, Atkins' Brian Brain bandmate Pete Jones joined on bass, which also prompted the departure of Lockie.
 Recordings from this period, initially intended to make up PiL's fourth album, were independently released by Levene in 1984 as Commercial Zone.
 After a show in April 1983, Jones left the band.
 He was quickly replaced by Louis Bernardi.
 Just a month later, Levene also departed, leaving Lydon as the sole remaining original member.
 For a Japanese tour starting that month, guitarist Joe Guida and keyboardist Tommy Zvoncheck were brought in.

 In September, Zvoncheck was replaced by Arthur Stead, and the group continued touring until the end of the year.
 During early 1984, Lydon and Atkins (with session contributors) finished working on the band's fourth album, which was released in July as This Is What You Want...
 This Is What You Get.
-By the fall, PiL had returned to touring, introducing a new lineup featuring guitarist Mark Schulz, bassist Bret Helm and keyboardist Jebin Bruni.
+By the autumn, PiL had returned to touring, introducing a new lineup featuring guitarist Mark Schulz, bassist Bret Helm and keyboardist Jebin Bruni.
 The group toured until January 1985, after which they entered another period of inactivity which included Atkins leaving for a second time that summer.
 Later in the year, Lydon and the rest of the touring band members began working on a new album with producer Bill Laswell.
 However, due to the musicians' lack of studio experience, and Laswell's plans, they were replaced with a range of session performers.